Buying real estate in Nicaragua?

 What down payment do American people need in Nicaragua in 2026?

-The typical down payment range for foreign buyers in Nicaragua spans from 30% at the low end (for buyers with excellent documentation and an easy-to-resell property) up to 50% or more when the bank considers the borrower or property higher risk.
+The typical down payment range in Nicaragua for foreign buyers runs from 30% at the very best (when your documentation is strong and the property is easy to value) up to 50% or more when the bank sees any risk in the deal, the title, or the borrower's profile.

 You can also read our latest update about mortgage and interest rates in Nicaragua.